 Why is it important to recognize flat glass off-cuts as by-products?

 It is estimated that between 750.000 and 1 million tonnes of flat glass off-cuts are generated every year in the EU.
 These off-cuts are a valuable resource for the glass industry for input as raw material in the batch in order to reduce energy consumption and CO2 emissions.
 In fact, they are the most sought-after source of recycled glass due to their purity and because this glass was not contaminated by any chemical or other waste, unlike most end-of-life products.
 This high-quality actually generates a competition between glass industries to access this source of recycled glass.

 Transport and recycling of flat glass off-cuts are made uselessly more difficult and costlier when considered as waste.
 For example, special licences and equipment are needed for transportation, meaning that when a truck delivers new virgin flat glass sheets to a transformation site, the truck cannot take back off-cuts and thus returns empty to the plant.
-At glass manufacturing site level, different permits and requirements are imposed if the site is considered as burning waste.
+At glass manufacturing site level, additional requirements with little added value are sometimes imposed when these off-cuts are legally mistreated.
 Thanks to a thorough implementation of the by-product status, these inefficiencies would be lifted for the benefit of enhanced recycling and reduced CO2 emissions.

 Estimates by Glass for Europe based on a ratio of 10/15% loss during the transformation and processing of flat glass.
 These losses are mostly generated by the cutting of large flat glass sheets to the required dimensions.